wq/wq/docs/overview/setup.md

 ```

 ### On Windows
-wq.db is used and tested primarily in a Linux environment, but should work fine on Windows.
+wq is used and tested primarily in a Linux environment, but works fine on Windows as well.
 Please leave a comment at [wq/wq#11] if you would like the setup process for Windows (or other operating systems) to be documented.

-By contrast, wq.app is well-tested on both Windows and Linux - see the Windows instructions below.

 ## Using only wq.app
 If you are only interested in using wq.app, you can run `pip3 install wq.app` or simply download the [latest release] directly from GitHub.
 You will likely want to set up your project with the following layout (inspired by [volo]):
 ```bash
 project/